microsoft/azure-app-configuration-se-extension/GettingStarted.md

 ![Extension tree explorer](./images/ExtensionTreeExplorer.PNG)

  The extension provides the basic features to manage your key-values in your stores.
-If you would like to see additional features, please open a feature request using [Issues](link_to_issues_with_feature_request_template).
+If you would like to see additional features, you may open a [feature request](https://github.com/microsoft/azure-app-configuration-se-extension/issues).